shelleyolivia/learn-tutorials/mirror/03-create-post.md

 res.status(200).json(transaction.id);
 ```

-## Finishing the Form
+## Finishing the Form 📝

 Now we need to make use of our post endpoint.
-To do that, we need to go to `CreatePostForm.tsx` and finish the `handleSubmit` function.
+To do that, we need to go to `components/CreatePostForm/CreatePostForm.tsx` and finish the `handleSubmit` function.

 In order to submit the Arweave transaction that creates the post, we can leverage axios and call the `post` endpoint we wrote above.
 We should pass in the data and address as part of the request body.
 And we should store the return value - the transaction id - in a variable as well since we'll need it later when we incorporate the NFT functionality.